John Yau: Life and career

 According to Matthew Rohrer's profile on Yau from Poets & Writers Magazine, Yau's parents settled in Boston after emigrating from China in 1949.
 His father was a bookkeeper.
-As a child Yau was friends with the son of the Chinese-born abstract painter John Way.
+Yau was born in Lynn, Massachusetts and, as a child, was friends with the son of the Chinese-born abstract painter John Way.
 By the late 1960s Yau was exposed to, "a lot of anti-war poetry readings in Boston [and] so I'd heard Robert Bly, Denise Levertov, Galway Kinnell, people like that.
 I don't know – Robert Kelly (poet) just seemed a different kind of poet.
 Mysterious, in a way.
 He was interested in the occult, in gnosticism and abstract art – things that had a particular appeal to me."
 According to Rohrer, Yau's decision to attend Bard College was motivated by his admiration of Kelly.

-Yau's most recent books are "Egyptian Sonnets" (Rain Taxi, 2012), Exhibits (Letter Machine Editions, 2010), A Thing Among Things: The Art of Jasper Johns (Distributed Art Publishers, 2009), and The Passionate Spectator: Essays on Art and Poetry (University of Michigan Press, 2006).
+Yau's most recent books are Please Wait by the Coatroom: Reconsidering Race and Identity in American Art (Black Sparrow Press, 2023), "Egyptian Sonnets" (Rain Taxi, 2012), Exhibits (Letter Machine Editions, 2010), A Thing Among Things: The Art of Jasper Johns (Distributed Art Publishers, 2009), and The Passionate Spectator: Essays on Art and Poetry (University of Michigan Press, 2006).
 His collections of poetry include Paradiso Diaspora (Penguin, 2006), Ing Grish, with Paintings by Thomas Nozkowski (Saturnalia, 2005),Borrowed Love Poems (Penguin, 2002), Forbidden Entries (Black Sparrow, 1996), Berlin Diptychon with Photographs by Bill Barrette (Timken, 1995), Edificio Sayonara (Black Sparrow, 1992),Corpse and Mirror (Holt & Rinehardt, 1983), a National Poetry Series book selected by John Ashbery, and Broken Off by The Music (Burning Deck, 1981).
 Artists' books include projects with Squeak Carnwath, Richard Tuttle, Norbert Prangenberg, Hanns Schimannsky, Archie Rand, Norman Bluhm, Pat Steir, Suzanne McClelland, Robert Therrien, Leiko Ikemura, and Jürgen Partenheimer (a.o.), his books of art criticism include The United States of Jasper Johns (1996) and In the Realm of Appearances: The Art of Andy Warhol (1993).
 He has also edited Fetish (1998), a fiction anthology.

-Yau was the Arts editor of The Brooklyn Rail, from 2007–2011, but left to edit an online magazine, Hyperallergic Weekend.
+Yau was the Arts editor of The Brooklyn Rail, from 2007 to 2011, but left to edit an online magazine, Hyperallergic Weekend.
 He also runs a small press, Black Square Editions, which publishes translations, poetry, and fiction.
 Yau currently teaches art history and criticism at Mason Gross School of the Arts, Rutgers University.

 In 2021, Yau curated Three Unseen Professors, which gathered the works of three Asian-American sculptors at Tim Kim Gallery in New York, all of whom taught in the city's most prestigious institutions, yet remained mostly unacknowledged.
 The exhibition brought together sculptures by Leo Amino, Minoru Niizuma, and John Pai, all of whom worked within their own tradition, while very much belonging to the American tradition.
 'They were between two cultures or in one that collapsed together different beliefs.
 That's what I am trying to call attention to.'
 Yau tells Ocula Magazine in a 2021 interview.